joelouthan/Theologicus/src/genesis/genesis12-7-20.md

 It stands to reason: if God determines where we live, when we live, and what we will do, gives us his Son and his Spirit to so that we can love him, love others and minister to others to glorify and worship his name, then that means that God is with us!

->Matthew 1:21–23 (CSB)  She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”
-22 Now all this took place to fulfill what was spoken by the Lord through the prophet: 23 See, the virgin will become pregnant and give birth to a son, and they will name him Immanuel, which is translated “God is with us.”
+>Matthew 1:21–23 (CSB)  She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”Now all this took place to fulfill what was spoken by the Lord through the prophet:See, the virgin will become pregnant and give birth to a son, and they will name him Immanuel, which is translated “God is with us.”

 ### Preserved by God: Here is where God was tempted in every way